etalab/csvapi/README.md

 "Instantly" publish an API for a CSV hosted anywhere on the internet.
 Also supports Excel files.

+This tool is used by [data.gouv.fr](https://www.data.gouv.fr) to show a preview of hosted CSV and XLS files.

 ## Installation

 Requires Python 3.7+ and a Unix OS with the `file` command available.